DalekBaldwin/check-it/README.md

 ### Generator Macros

 You can define transformations using destructuring lambda lists that work just like macros within the generator DSL.
+These will be expanded in any place where a generator expression would be expected.

 ```lisp
 (def-genex-macro maybe (form)